MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-previewer.md

 * Project should be built (compiled) before attempting to preview XAML files.
 * The Designer Agent must be set-up the first time you preview a XAML file - a progress indicator will appear in the Previewer, along with progress messages, until this is ready.
 * Try closing and re-opening the XAML file.
+* Ensure that your `App` class has a parameterless constructor.

 ### Invalid XAML: The Android project needs to built before preview can be created